keyuncheng/BART/README.md

 ./Agent <agent_id> ../conf/config.ini
 ```

-### Transitioning time
+### Transitioning Time

 The transitioning begins after we start the Controller and Agents, and
-finishes after all Agents finish the execution.
-The transitioning time will be
+finishes after the Controller and all Agents have finished the execution.
+The
-reported on each node.
+transitioning time will be reported on each node.

 ```
 Controller::main finished transitioning, time: xxx ms Agent::main finished transitioning, time: xxx ms
 ```

-### Data Retrieval after transitioning
+### Data Retrieval after Transitioning

 We can retrieve the data after transitioning (named `testfile1_out`), and
 compare with the original data `testfile1`